istio/istio.io/content/en/docs/ambient/usage/waypoint/index.md

 ## Deploy a waypoint proxy

 Waypoint proxies are deployed declaratively using Kubernetes Gateway resources.
-The istioctl command can be used to generate a manifest for a waypoint.
+You can use istioctl experimental subcommands to generate, apply or list these resources.

 After the waypoint is deployed, the entire namespace (or whichever services or pods you choose) must be [enrolled](#useawaypoint) to use it.